Dr. Yury Slepak, DDS

 Teach your child to do simple exercises like deep breathing.
 This can help them relax their muscles and avoid clenching their jaws.

-If your child is grinding their teeth, our skilled team is here to help!
+Request a Free ConsultationIf your child is grinding their teeth, our skilled team is here to help!
 We specialize in identifying and treating teeth grinding in kids to protect their smiles and improve their comfort.
+Visit us at 2464 Coney Island Ave, Brooklyn, NY 11223, or call us today to schedule a consultation.
+Let's care for your child's dental health together!

 Teeth grinding may have a genetic component, as studies suggest it can run in families.
 However, environmental and behavioral factors also play a role.